-Memorial Day marks the start of the summer season in North Texas and despite the rain that fell on Monday, plenty of people still managed to mark the occasion by taking advantage of the outdoor adventures on offer in the Dallas-Fort Worth metroplex.
+Memorial Day marks the start of the summer season in North Texas and despite the rain that fell on Monday, plenty of people still managed to mark the occasion by taking advantage of the outdoor adventures on offer in the Fort Worth metroplex.

 Unfortunately, I was saddened to learn of a tragic accident which resulted in the death of a man at Joe Pool Lake in southern Grand Prairie.

 According to a report from Texas Parks and Wildlife Department, two personal watercrafts collided at approximately 5:00pm on Monday afternoon.
 One of the operators involved in the crash was fatally wounded.

 Wayne Story, 42, of Irving, was rushed to Methodist Mansfield hospital where he died in the ER.

 Neither Story’s passenger or the two riders on the other watercraft sustained any injuries.